Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 For Space·Time Trotsky, I will pick:

 * A Great Will, because nothing can get him to change his mind about Imperialist Capitalism or the Shadow that took over the Time Brigade.
-Also, it will make brainwashing harder.
+Also, it will make it harder for Space·Time Stalin to brainwash me.
+Take that, Space·Time Stalin!
 * Good Mobility, because I've been on the run for a few subjective years already.
 * Good Tactics, because I need to stay one step ahead of the Time Brigade.
 Also, with Mobility + Tactics, I'm starting to be pretty good at Guerrilla Warfare.
 * Fair Stealth, because that's also going to be necessary for my Space·Time Guerrilla.
-* At least some Expertise, which my Space·Time Trotsky aspect will let me use apply to historico-economic marxist theories.
+* Fair Expertise, which my Space·Time Trotsky Aspect will let me use apply to historico-economic marxist theories.
+It's not Great, but I can always invoke my Aspect to boost me.

-I'll leave everything else

-I feel like I have followers, and I might also be a good orator.
-I'll see later if I can get a Stunt to improve this.
+I'll leave everything else to be decided during gameplay.
+I feel like I have followers, and I feel like I need a Stunt to be a good orator.

 ## Crew Creation